kebman/UserAgentStuff/README.md

 # Licence

 This project is copyrighted.
-You may still privately test it and share it with friends as long as you do not earn any money on it either directly or indirectly.
+You may still privately test it and share it with friends as long as you do not earn any money on it either directly or indirectly as per GNU GPL V3.